amplitude/amplitude-docs/content/collections/workflow/en/create.md

     - **Name**: Enter the name of the experiment for future reference.
     - **Project**: Select the project in which this experiment operates.
     - **Experiment Type**: Select from the following:
       - *A/B Test*: Test one or more variants with a goal of improving a metric.
-Run A/B tests using hypothesis testing or do no harm methodologies.
+Run A/B tests using hypothesis testing or do-no-harm methodologies.
 For more information, see [Define your experiment's goals](/docs/experiment/workflow/define-goals).
       - *Multi-Armed Bandit*: Amplitude allocates an increasing amount of traffic to the winning variant, based on the primary metric, until it hits 100% allocation.
     - For Web Experiments, enter the *Targeted Page URL*, on which this experiment runs.
 3. Optionally, complete the following fields: